Transactions overview

 ) PRIMARY KEY (SingerId, AlbumId);

-Your marketing department decides to do a marketing push for the album keyed by Albums (1, 1) and has asked you to move $200,000 from the budget of Albums (2, 2), but only if the money is available in that album's budget.
-You should use a locking read-write transaction for this operation, because the transaction might do writes depending on the result of a read.
+Your marketing department asks you to move $200,000 from the budget of Albums (2, 2) to Albums (1, 1), but only if the money is available in that album's budget.
+You should use a locking read-write transaction for this operation, because the transaction might perform writes depending on the result of a read.

 The following shows how to execute a read-write transaction: